-This post content is sponsored by Achieva Financial, however the views and opinions expressed represent my own.
+This post is sponsored by Achieva Financial.
+All views and opinions expressed represent my own.

 When it comes to investing, there’s a lot of emphasis on stocks, mutual funds, index funds and ETFs these days, but those aren’t the only investment products around.

 In order to be a savvy investor, you really do need to know all of your options — and one of those options is GICs.

 If you don’t know much about them, I’m here to answer the six most common questions about them, so by the end of this post you’ll know exactly what they are, how to use them and if they make sense to integrate into your investment portfolio.

 So, let’s start off by explaining what GICs are.
 I always like to compare guaranteed investment certificates (GICs) to bonds because they work very similarly.
 You see, when you buy a bond as an investment product, you’re lending your money to a corporation or government as a loan, and in return you’ll earn interest and get your full principal investment back by a certain date.